pygame/pygame/docs/reST/ref/pygame.rst

    The Mercurial node identifier of the repository checkout from which this package was built.
 If the identifier ends with a plus sign '+' then the package contains uncommitted changes.
-Please include this revision number in bug reports, especially for non-release Pygame builds.
+Please include this revision number in bug reports, especially for non-release pygame builds.

 .. ## pygame.version ##